 The service throughout was impeccable, and the staff were welcoming.
 They accommodated us and our young child perfectly.

-Following lunch, we explored the town further, before heading in the sun through beautiful Dentdale, for a pint in the cobbled village of Dent.
+Following lunch, we explored the town further, before heading in the sun through beautiful Dentdale, for a pint in the cobbled-street village of Dent.

 Again, social distancing was strong and the service and the pint were perfect.